 By default, the app will automatically apply the opposite of any action you create.
 For example, if you create a form rule with an action to 'show' a certain field, then the app will automatically 'hide' that field unless the rule's condition(s) are met.

 Below is a list of all of the actions currently available in Customer Fields.
-We've also added a short description for the actions to help explain what they do and some common use-cases.
+We've also added a short description for each action to help explain what they do, along with some common use-cases.

 Require field/make field not required